mike-mcdonald/pbot-graph/src/document/transportation-system-plan/en/02-goals-and-policies-transportation/02-policies.md

 > **a:** Ensure that all levels of automated vehicles advance Vision Zero by operating safely for all users, especially for vulnerable road users.
 Require adequate insurance coverage for operators, customers, and the public at-large by providers of connected and autonomous vehicles.
 (Transportation System Plan Policy 9.68.a)
 >
 > **b.** Ensure that connected and automated vehicles improve travel time reliability and system efficiency by:

-1.  maintaining or reducing the number of vehicle trips during peak congestion periods;
+>1.  maintaining or reducing the number of vehicle >trips during peak congestion periods;

-2.  reducing low occupancy vehicle trips during peak congestion periods;
+>2.  reducing low occupancy vehicle trips during peak congestion periods;

-3.  paying for use of, and impact on, Portland's transportation system including factors such as congestion level, vehicle miles traveled, vehicle occupancy, and vehicle energy efficiency.
+>3.  paying for use of, and impact on, Portland's >transportation system including factors such as >congestion level, vehicle miles traveled, vehicle >occupancy, and vehicle energy efficiency.

-4. Supporting and encouraging use of public transportation (Transportation System Plan Policy Policy 9.68.b)
+>4.
+Supporting and encouraging use of public transportation (Transportation System Plan Policy Policy 9.68.b)
+>
 > **c.** Cut vehicle carbon pollution by reducing low occupancy "empty miles" traveled by passenger vehicles with zero or one passengers.
 Prioritize electric and other zero direct emission vehicles operated by fleets and carrying multiple passengers.
 (Transportation System Plan Policy Policy 9.68.c)
 >
 > **d.** Make the benefits of automated mobility available on an equitable basis to all segments of the community while ensuring traditionally disadvantaged communities are not disproportionately hurt by connected and autonomous vehicle use.
 This includes people with disabilities, as well as communities of color, women, and geographically underserved communities.
 (Transportation System Plan Policy Policy 9.68.d)